blockdeep/libro/src/medium/Avoid_Hardcoded_Parameters_and_Values.md

 ## Description

-Hardcoding parameters reduces flexibility, making the code less adaptable to different environments and configurations.
-Configurable parameters allow for greater versatility and make the code easier to adjust as requirements change.
+Hardcoding parameters reduces flexibility, making the code less adaptable to changing environments or configurations.
+In Substrate runtime development, this rigidity can lead to unnecessary re-deployments and upgrades when requirements change.
+Configurable parameters enhance versatility, allowing runtime adjustments without altering the source code.

+A pallet configuration in Polkadot SDK is a set of associated types and constants defined in the `Config` trait of a pallet.
+These configurations allow developers to parameterize aspects of the pallet’s behavior, such as limits, thresholds, or external dependencies, at the runtime level.
+By implementing the `Config` trait in the runtime, these values can be adjusted dynamically for different environments without modifying or redeploying the pallet’s source code.
+This makes it an ideal replacement for hardcoded constants, providing flexibility and adaptability to evolving requirements.

 ## What should be avoided